 energy used for mobility (mobility in Austria, persons 6 years and older).

-The benchmarks and target values were developed top-down (translation of national target values to the level of settlements; basis: national statistics) and bottom-up (what is technically possible; basis: model buildings and mobility survey).
+The reference and target values were developed top-down (translation of national target values to the level of settlements; basis: national statistics) and bottom-up (what is technically possible; basis: model buildings and mobility survey).

 The target values are based on the scenario “Renewable Energy” and must be reached, if the settlement should be climate compatible.
-The benchmarks can be exceeded in each category and can be used as orientation.
+The reference values can be exceeded in each category and can be used as orientation.